 Somehow that doesn't seem to be part of the mix.

-Certainly it's not part of the mix when you get the Democratic Party and I with the Bush administration now in Iraq and Afghanistan.
+And you got the Democratic Party and I, with the Bush administration now in Iraq and Afghanistan, because I wouldn't put it past them.

-I uh I stopped to think about it.
+Now I stop to think about it.

-I wouldn't put it past them to have as their unstated objective to get rid of both of these guys.
+I wouldn't put it past them to have as their unstated objective to get rid of both these guys.

 We have both of these regimes.

-Question is how.
+Question is how?

 We didn't do it by firing a shot at the Soviet Union.

-Uh and it didn't take us 60 or 70 years to defeat the Soviet Union.
+It didn't take us 60 or 70 years to defeat the Soviet Union.

-And uh and we got rid of them.
+And we got rid of them.

-Uh so you get nuked if you don't have nukes.
+So you get nuked if you don't have nukes.

-We that's not necessarily the case at all, Ms. Albright.
+That's not necessarily the case at all, Ms. Albright.

 It's becoming an embarrassment and a menace as well.